aepley0844/LearningHowToGithub/readme.txt

 Hello!

-This is our final project for our Web Development course at NCSSM!
+This is me learning how to use github lmao!

 Our project is XYZ